algolia/instantsearch/tests/e2e/CONTRIBUTING.md

 ```

 > [!NOTE]
-> When running a Sauce Labs test locally, make sure examples are built with `yarn website:examples` and set the appropriate Sauce Labs environment variables: `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
+> To run tests locally with Sauce Labs, make sure examples are built with `yarn website:examples` and set the appropriate Sauce Labs environment variables: `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
-> Additionally, the Sauce Connect proxy doesn't support macOS in its latest version (4.9.2 in Jan.
-2024).
-You can fix it to the previous version by setting the `SAUCE_CONNECT_VERSION=4.9.1` variable.
+> Additionally, the latest version of the Sauce Connect v4 tunnel (4.9.2) [doesn't support macOS](https://docs.saucelabs.com/secure-connections/sauce-connect/installation/#downloading-sauce-connect-proxy).
+You can pin it to the previous version by setting the `SAUCE_CONNECT_VERSION=4.9.1` variable.

 You can also run the tests with [WebdriverIO](https://webdriver.io) options.
 For example, to run a specific test in watch mode: